 just pounding away at these mechanical beasts!
 And although the early planet stages are outstanding, the advanced space stages are far less interesting.
 It's uneven in quality, but shooter fans will still find Ray Storm appealing. © Copyright 2002 The Video Game Critic.

 I've played some crappy sequels in my time, but Reloaded borders on criminal!

-(released earlier the same year, 1996) was no classic, but it did supply fast-paced shooting action with a satisfying degree of destruction.
+The original Loaded (released earlier the same year, 1996) was no classic, but it did supply fast-paced shooting action with a satisfying degree of destruction.
 This game offers neither.
 In contrast to the original's dark, mysterious environments, Reloaded features bright, generic planet surfaces.
 The camera angle is more tilted than overhead, emphasizing the lack

 of detail and dreadful pixelation